 FOMO: How to Overcome the Fear of Missing Out

-The fear of missing out (FOMO) is the concern that people experience with regard to the possibility that they’re missing out or will miss out on rewarding opportunities.
-People most commonly experience FOMO when it comes to rewarding opportunities that other people, and especially those in your close social circle, are a part of.
+The fear of missing out (FOMO) occurs when people worry that they’re missing out or will miss out on a seemingly rewarding opportunity.
+Most often, FOMO has to do with rewarding opportunities that other people—especially ones in a person’s social circle—are a part of.

 A common example of FOMO is being worried about missing events that your friends might attend, which can cause you to constantly check the social media platform that you all use.